KOTORCommunityPatches/K1_Community_Patch/README.md

 * When speaking to Largo in the Taris Upper City North Apartments, one of Carth's interjections was off-screen (Reported by KnifeMaster) [ISSUE #299](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/299)
 * When speaking to Nilko Bwaas in Manaan Ahto West, the companion interjections had various facing and positioning issues [ISSUE #272](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/272)
 * When standing in the entrance of the kitchen in the Taris Black Vulkar base, the elevator room wasn't rendered (and vice-versa) [ISSUE #238](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/238)
+* When taking T3 to the Taris Sith Base entrance, it was possible to bypass the trigger that played the scene of him opening the door [ISSUE #400](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/400)
 * When talking to Dak in the Korriban Valley of the Dark Lords, Juhani had some facing issues on her interjections [ISSUE #281](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/281)
 * When talking to Freyyr in the Kashyyyk Lower Shadowlands, some of the companion interjections could be spoken off-screen [ISSUE #269](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/269)
 * When talking to Yuthura in the Korriban Dreshdae cantina, the party could end up poorly positioned due to the cramped space [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
-* When taking T3 to the Taris Sith Base entrance, it was possible to bypass the trigger that played the scene of him opening the door [ISSUE #400](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/400)
 * Zaalbar's removal from the party on Kashyyyk allowed for an item duplication exploit (Reported by Jellypumpkin) [ISSUE #278](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/278)
 * Zhar doesn't properly face the player in the post-montage conversation [ISSUE #83](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/83)
-* A stray blaster appears in the middle of a hallway in the Sith Base on Taris (Reported by Salk)
-* Helena wears Jedi robes instead of regular clothes
-* Higher poly replacements for the placeable human "sitters" (cantina Pazaak players/drinkers)
-* Some NPCs have wrong or missing sounds in their soundsets
-* The commoner Asian male head comm_a_m had incorrectly named eye trimeshes
-* The Council on Dantooine float a few inches off the ground
-* The hanging ivy on the walls of the Dantooine enclave landing pad has a couple of positional issues
-* The male player head PMHC01 has some deformation issues along the jawline
-* There is an inaccessible container in The One's compound
-* Trandoshans lack a functioning soundset

 ### ebmar:
 * The temple interior on the Unknown World was missing several lamp models [K1 Temple Main Floor - Missing Lamps Fix 1.0](https://deadlystream.com/files/file/1545-k1-temple-main-floor-missing-lamps-fix/) [ISSUE #375](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/375)